Consumer Proposals In Victoria

 A Consumer Proposal & Your Credit

-As stated above, filing Consumer Proposals in Victoria is not a private matter.
+As stated above, filing a proposal is not a private matter.
 A special notation is entered on your credit report in the public records section as soon as you agree to a consumer proposal.
 The public records section can be seen and read by anyone who you allow to look over your credit report.

 Your creditors may also report a “7” rating on any debt that’s included in the proposal.
 The “7” rating indicates that your creditors are receiving your payments through a third party, which in this case is your trustee.
 The information explains the process that’s occurring behind the scenes.
 You’re sending money to your trustee, and they’re distributing the agreed-upon amount to your creditors after all fees are paid out.